Kidev/TCOAALCreatorTool/HOWTO.md

 | **⏱**   | Add a timeline, creating a sequence layer                     |
 | **X/Y** | Place the layer on the canvas (mouse on canvas works as well) |

+**Drag and drop on the preview with the mouse**
+You can use left mouse hold and drag to select by pixels, allowing you to select layers under others that are visible.
+You can also use the right click to select by bounding box, but it is limited by the relative depth of the layer: this is useful to select entirely invisible layers for example.

 ### Sequence layers
 These are layers containing a timeline.
 On this timeline are placed visual keyframes, and those are then played at their respective time when playing the animation.
 Each keyframe can be placed on the canvas using coordinates or drag and drop on the preview.
 In a sequence layer, you change your asset over time.
 So it can start looking left for 1s, then look right, and then walk somewhere: indeed, if they are not at the same place over time, the image is interpolated linearly.